Cakes & CookiesDessertLet’s Eat the WorldProvencal RecipesTaste

 Recipe for Calisson d’Aix a Traditional Sweet

-Candy might not be the reason you decide to visit Aix-en-Provence, but don’t leave town without sampling the famous Calisson d’Aix.
+Candy might not be why you visit Aix-en-Provence, but don’t leave town without sampling the famous Calisson d’Aix.
 These sweets, made with ground, local almonds (sweet and bitter) and a fruit paste blend of melon confit (preserved in sugar) and orange peel, were officially recognized as part of the city’s heritage in 1990.

 We introduce students to many traditional French and Provencal recipes in our cooking classes and culinary holidays, including these sweet treats.